 We didn’t test that claim during our review – partly because we don’t want to randomly see if we can smash an expensive phone just to see what happens – but Apple is also claiming the iPhone 12 range is scratch resistant, thanks to a ‘dual ion exchange’ process.

 That’s not something we saw in our usage.
-As with the iPhone 11 Pro Max last year, early in our testing small nicks and scratches began appearing on the device.
+As with the iPhone 11 Pro Max in 2019, early in our testing small nicks and scratches began appearing on the device.
 Nothing that’s obvious in daily use, but when the screen is off you can clearly see small nicks and scuffs, despite us not putting the phone in a pocket with razor blades (or even keys and loose change).

 If you’re thinking you can get away without a case when upgrading, the hardiness of the iPhone 12 Pro Max has definitely been improved, but it seems it’s still going to show signs of wear and tear if you don’t keep it protected.